deanturpin/thelaststraw/_changes.md

 * Keep a zero waste pot at work

 ## Foraging
-* Interest in mushrooms (not confident enough to eat them yet)
+* Interest in mushrooms (although not confident enough to eat them yet)
-* Gathering easy plants (herbs, wild garlic)
+* Foraging easy wild ingredients (wild garlic)